The Shodlik Group is located in Tashkent (Uzbekistan)

 SHODLIK group was awarded with the numerous Diplomas for the contribution to the promotion of the Uzbek national music and culture.
 Recently SHODLIK group has received an Award by the President of Uzbekistan as the National Group of Uzbekistan.

 The group has been several times in Austria.
 They performed two times in «Sargfabrik» in Vienna, in «Spielboden» in Dornbirn, at «kulturverein bahnhof Andelsbuch» and on the opening of the exhibition «Spurensuche.
 Vorarlberger Kriegsgefange in Russisch-Turkestan» in Vorarlberg Museum in Bregenz.
+2019 they participated in the Uzbekistan Days in Vienna organized by KultEurasia.

 Contact via KultEurasia